elfrances/actFileTool/README.md

         Trim all the points in the specified range.
 The timestamps of the points after point 'b' are adjusted accordingly, to avoid a discontinuity in the time sequence.
+    --verbatim
+        Process the input file(s) verbatim, without making any adjust- ments to the data.
     --version
         Show version information and exit.
 ```